 If the officer is unable to capture interaction in a recording then the officer shall articulate, in writing or on camera, all the reasons why they were unable to record the event.
-The officer must also record this information when completing the required entry in Blue Team, or other available reporting system designated by the Newark Police Division, and/or in the corresponding incident report, if one is applicable.
+The officer must also record this information when completing the required "Stop Report" (DP1:1388) within the Newark Police Division Records Management System, and/or in the corresponding incident report, if one is applicable.

-Officers will ensure that the consent to search form is properly filled out, with separate signature lines completed by officers to certify that they have advised the subject of the right to refuse a search and for the subject to affirm that they understand that right, if they are willing to sign it.
+Officers will ensure that the Consent to Search form is properly filled out, with separate signature lines completed by officers to certify that they have advised the subject of the right to refuse a search and for the subject to affirm that they understand that right, if they are willing to sign it.

-The Newark Police Division requires that officers obtain the approval of a supervisor prior to conducting the actual search of an individual or a home based upon consent.
-The approving supervisor's name and approval shall be noted on the Consent to Search form.
+The Newark Police Division requires that officers obtain the approval of a Supervisor prior to conducting the actual search of an individual or a home based upon consent.
+The approving Supervisor's name and approval shall be noted on the Consent to Search form.

 The consenting person may modify the scope of consent or withdraw consent altogether at any time.
 If evidence is found before the withdrawal or modification of consent, the legality of the seizure will be upheld and a search warrant may be required to continue to search.
 A withdrawal or restriction of consent may be express or implied.
+Withdrawal or restriction of consent does not amount to reasonable suspicion or probable cause.